mtayyab454/UR5-Pick-and-Place-Simulation/README.md

 VS Code will open a new window connected to your container—you can browse files, run the terminal, install extensions, etc.

+(
+  Open the Command Palette
+Press: Ctrl + Shift + P (or Cmd + Shift + P on macOS)

+Type and select:
+“Terminal: Select Default Profile”

+You’ll see a list of available shells.
+Select: bash (e.g., /bin/bash)

+)

 Test the UI apps can run: